 Now you find everywhere an expressed desire on the part of all who are approached to help the Philippines.
-All express general sympathy but no one correct through with a concrete property pathy, but no one comes through with a concrete proposal.
+All express general sympathy, but no one comes through with a concrete proposal.

 There are two concrete proposals before the Congress of the United States today, and they are in the form of the two bills which I have mentioned.